 Also noted as critical keys to keeping your home cool without spending a lot:

 - Seal your ductwork to make sure the cool air is going to the right places

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

 - Close vents in rooms that are unused

-Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner choices, give the team at Eveready Service Experts Heating & Air Conditioning a call at 804-548-4480 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner options, give the team at Eveready Service Experts a call at 804-548-4480 or set up an appointment with us through our online scheduler.